top28-alt/solrng/README.md

 press **+ add response** 64 times
 for each number go to the files in this and copy and paste each one in **response** check **send as a reply** and **ping the author**

+# WARNING
+1.51 is a fake update. it is NOT an official update. because of this, it is not here. unless it's official.